YawDD+: Frame-level Annotations for Accurate Yawn Prediction: Introduction

-In this work, we aim to eliminate label noise and improve model performance by building a frame-level annotated dataset that migrates the existing video-based annotations of YawDD to the frame level.
-We present a semi-automated pipeline that combines deep neural networks with human verification for correcting label errors and annotating \num{124201} yawning and non-yawning images to generate precise frame-level annotations for YawDD.
-We then train and evaluate MNasNet~\cite{mnasnet} for yawn classification and Yolov11~\cite{khanam2024yolov11} for yawn detection on our refined frame-level annotations.
-Such an approach allow us to achieve higher accuracy than video-based baselines while fitting within the compute and memory limits of typical edge devices, removing the need for server-side processing and enabling practical in-vehicle yawn monitoring.
+In this work, we aim to eliminate label noise and improve model performance by building YawDD+, an annotated dataset that migrates the original YawDD video-based annotations to the frame level.
+We present a semi-automated pipeline that combines deep neural networks with human verification to correct label errors and annotate \num{124201} yawning and \num{222837} non-yawning images, generating precise frame-level annotations.
+We then perform on-device training and evaluation of \mbox{MNasNet}~\cite{mnasnet} for yawn classification and YOLOv11~\cite{khanam2024yolov11} for yawn detection on NVIDIA jetson devices using our refined YawDD+ annotations, which achieves higher accuracy than video-based baselines while fitting within the compute and memory limits of typical edge devices, removing the need for server-side processing and enabling practical in-vehicle driver fatigue monitoring.